|

 that recording expenses can add up, you’ve made out

 a recording budget to get a clear idea of cost involved.
+You've

 Now